 Truth be told, I am not now nor have I ever been a member of la Cosa Nostra.
-I did see all three Godfather movies more than once, but my baseline for accepting what a real mafia family is like is The Sopranos.
+I did see all three Godfather movies more than once, but my baseline for understanding a real mafia family is The Sopranos.
 So here’s what I know.
 It is first of all a business, always protecting markets and seeking new ones.
-It jousts with federal law enforcement like Fortune 500 accountants sneaking profits overseas to evade the IRS.
-And like any good business, it’s obsessed with “productivity”, although skips right past pink slips and goes directly to whacks.
+It jousts with federal law enforcement like Fortune 500 accountants sneaking profits overseas.
+And like any good business, it’s obsessed with “productivity” and weeding out the losers—although the syndicate skips right past pink slips and goes directly to whacks.

 But this sort of business-to-business comparison is about as intriguing as the balance sheet of Proctor and Gamble.
 Who cares?
 It’s only when actual characters are mixed in that we’re tempted to look up from our phones.
 So, let’s do that.

 More compelling still are their leadership styles.
 They share three common traits.
 The first is the raw exercise of power.
-In one iconic scene, Tony is sitting around a table with his henchmen, but senses a growing belief among them that maybe he’s losing his grip--getting soft in his old age.
+In one iconic scene, Tony is sitting around a table with his henchmen, but senses a growing belief among them that maybe he’s losing his grip--getting softer as he gets older.
 So he stands and confronts a young member, less than half his age but with more than twice his muscle mass.
-By custom, the young kid can not “raise his hand” to the boss, so Tony bludgeons him into a bloody mass on the floor.
+By custom, the young kid can not “raise his hand” to the boss, so Tony bludgeons him to a bloody mass on the floor.
 The others are clearly thinking, “what the hell was that all about?!
 He’s as crazy and dangerous as ever!”
 Mission accomplished.

 Trump is far too cowardly to ever challenge another person physically.
 His weapons of choice are bluster and law suit.
 He is so averse to actual physical confrontation that you could imagine him walking through a park…discovering an injured bird at his feet…reaching down to comfort—NO--NO YOU CAN’T!
 He would stomp on that thing and just move on…with the name “Hillary” floating serenely across his mind.

 The second similarity is an unending, non-negotiable demand for loyalty.
 In all situations, at all times.
-At one point, another junior member of Tony’s team tells him confidentially that he’s surprisingly inherited a couple million dollars from a deceased aunt, and has decided to move his wife and family down to Florida.
+At one point, another junior member of Tony’s team tells him confidentially that he’s suddenly inherited a couple million dollars from a deceased aunt…and has decided to move his wife and family down to Florida.
 Tony’s eyes flash with anger: “what are you, a hockey player?
 You took an oath!
 There’s no retiring from this thing!”

 Donald, on the other hand, will let you “retire”—but only when he decides it.
 When this self-styled prince of persuasion somehow fails to work his magic, your exit won’t take long.
 He told Jim Comey, “I hope you can see your way past this”—meaning, drop the investigation of Michael Flynn.
 Comey could not see that.
 So, as Trump told Lester Holt, he fired Comey for disobedience.
-Until, of course, that boast didn’t fit his narrative anymore…at which point Trump blithely claimed he never said it.
+Until, of course, that boast didn’t fit his narrative anymore…at which point Trump blithely claimed he never said what was clearly recorded on tape.
 America collectively was left slack-jawed.
 But no matter; the price of disloyalty was demonstrated.

 Next, let’s look past their criminal familie to their biological ones.
 That’s where manhood is proven.
 Tony’s family is vexing.
 His kids talk back throughout their teens.
-His wife finally has enough of his philandering, so she decides to risk her material pedestal and kicks him out.
-A chagrinednTony remains steadfast, delivering her support payments in cash…at times showing up unannounced to lounge by the pool…and walking into the kitchen to grab some orange juice—taking a few slugs directly from the container, of course.
+His wife finally has enough of his philandering, so she decides to jump off her priveleged material pedestal and kicks him out.
+A chagrinednTony remains steadfast, delivering her support payments in cash.
+He will show up unannounced to lounge by the pool.
+And he’ll walk into the kitchen to grab some orange juice—taking slugs directly from the container, of course.
 He’s out…but he’s never really gone.

 What a group this is.
 It’s like the Three Stooges had a sister.

 However, make no mistake.
-Tony and the Donald are very much un-alike.
+In some ways, Tony and the Donald are very much not alike.
 Their differences far outweigh their similarities.
 Tony Soprano, a fictional character, demonstrates a vast ocean of nuance and depth when compared to the real-life Donald Trump, who’s as one-dimensional as Scrooge McDuck.
 His presidency is a cartoon drawing.

 On the other hand, Tony responds to loyalty with loyalty.
 Someone gets beat up on the job?
 Tony pays the hospital bill.
 One of his guys gets offed by a rival mobster?
 Tony not only picks up the tab for the funeral, he repays the ambush in kind.
 He’s that kind of stand-up guy.